rmrresearch/GhostFragment/docs/source/background/established_methods/eembe.rst

 Other EE-MB Results
 *******************

+:cite:t:`Dahlke2008a` considered the applicability of (presumably) EE-MB-B for performing molecular dynamics calculations on water clusters.
+The specific study focused on how accurately EE-MB-B replicated the supersystem gradients for a water cluster containing 64 water molecules.
+All calculations were done with DFT.

 :cite:t:`Dahlke2008` considered how well EE-MB-CE could be used to reproduce supersystem energies computed with CCSD, CCSD(T), and higher-order Moller- Plesset perturbation theory.
 The study focused on water hexamer isomers.

+:cite:t:`Sorkin2008` applies (presumably) EE-MB-B to water clusters containing a NH3 molecule.
+The main point was to study how well EE-MB can replicate the absolute and relative energetics of the corresponding supersystem calculations.
+Also considered were several methods for computing the point charges.